dotnet/arcade/appcompat-helix-operations.md

 | CPUs, Memory, OS | 4, 8 GB, Windows Server 2016 |
 | Applications | Visual Studio 2017 |

+In case of problems with the VM itself (not typically when it's not running) file a TechEase ticket for DDITLABS.
+Use this past [ticket](http://ddweb/TechEase/TicketEdit.aspx?id=1485622) as a guide.

 ## Tools to perform runs